<!--Daily Readings One RSS Feed-->

 <p><em><strong>Ask Yourself</strong></em></p>

-<p>There are probably a small number of things in your life that are clearly in violation of what you know to be right&mdash;things that are top-of-mind as you consider again the depths of our sin and our need for God&rsquo;s forgiveness.
-Deal with these in prayer today as you repent before the Father and receive His promised mercy.</p><p><br><br><span style='font-size: 12px;'>From <i>Daily Readings from the Life of Christ, Vol. 1</i>, John MacArthur.
+<p>Again, the thought conveyed here is not that we are forbidden from ever pointing out the sins of another, aiding him toward repentance and a desire for God&rsquo;s forgiveness.
+But our hearts are so suspect, we must regularly keep our sins confessed and to the surface.
+How do you practice this discipline in your own life?</p><p><br><br><span style='font-size: 12px;'>From <i>Daily Readings from the Life of Christ, Vol. 1</i>, John MacArthur.
 Copyright © 2008.
 Used by permission of Moody Publishers, Chicago, IL 60610, <a href="http://www.moodypublishers.com">www.moodypublishers.com</a>.</span></p><B><I>Additional Resources</I></B><ul><li><a target='_blank' href='http://studybible.org' >The Study Bible (mobile app)</a></li><li><a target='_blank' href='https://www.gty.org/apps' >Grace to You Sermons (mobile app)</a></li><li><a target='_blank' href='http://www.gty.org/resources/sermons'>John MacArthur’s complete sermon archive</a></li><li><a target='_blank' href='http://www.gty.org/Products/Bibles'><em>The MacArthur Study Bible</em></a></li><li><a target='_blank' href='http://www.gty.org/Products/commentaryspecial'>The complete <em>MacArthur New Testament Commentary series</em></a></li></ul>]]>

 </description>